egsdandd/Sommar25/README.md

 # Transmitting the data / connectivity

 Down below is a graph that describes how the whole project is connected together.
 The data from the DHT11 sensor is sent over a proprietary protocol managed by the DHT11 library using a physical wire.
 The soil sensors works the same way.
-The Pico sends the environment data every 120 seconds over WIFI using the MQTT protocol to the brooker.
+The Pico sends the environment data every 120 seconds over WiFi using the MQTT protocol to the brooker.
 The router forwards the message from the Pico to the Raspberry Pi where the Mosquito MQTT broker listens on that port.

+The choise of WiFi was simple since I have coverage outside my house where an WiFi AP is located close nearby.

 The data then takes this path:

-Sensors --> Pico --> MQTT-broker (Docker hosted on the Pi) --> Node-Red (hosted on the Pi) --> MongoDb (Docker host) --> Node-Red-Dashboard
+Sensors --> Pico --> WiFi --> MQTT-broker (Docker hosted on the Pi) --> Node-Red (hosted on the Pi) --> MongoDb (Docker host) --> Node-Red-Dashboard --> Web-page

 Node-red pushes the data to the MongoDB Database and Node-Red-Dashboard to view the diagrams.
 The Node-Red-Dashboard reads long time data from MongoDB and displays it in a separate chart.